Share on your favorite

 Drawing Out - Extracting fibers from cocoons or cotton to make thread.

-績 means "achievement, performance, results."
+績 means "achievement, merit, spin."

 Work - An activity involving mental or physical effort done in order to achieve a purpose or result.